johanvergeer/pelican-series/README.md

     * `article.series.all_next` is an ordered list of the articles published after the current one
     * `article.series.previous` is the previous article in the series (a shortcut to `article.series.all_previous[-1]`)
     * `article.series.next` is the next article in the series (a shortcut to `article.series.all_next[0]`)
+    * `article.series.first` is the first article in the series
+    * `article.series.last` is the last article in the series

 For example: